 4. Locate fresh juice shops

 It comes in handy to know where to find fresh juiceries.
 Be it Mexico, Turkey or Singapore, fresh juice can be a life-saver.
 Not only will you be treated to some of the most amazing beverages of your trip —(hello Peach juice -Istanbul)— but how happy was I to order a refreshing green juice at the Iceland airport???

-4. Learn What Local Dishes are Vegan or can be Prepared Vegan.
+4. Learn which local dishes are vegan or can be prepared vegan.

 Can you order a Gado Gado salad in Indonesia without egg?
 Or, did you know that Gallo Pinto, the national dish of Costa Rica, is typically vegan?
 (So is Salsa Linzano – the addictive sauce served with it).
 Guacamole in Mexico, Insalata Misti in Italy, Muhammara in Turkey, etc. Check out 196Flavors.com for more traditionally Vegan dishes from around world.
 It helps to know what you can get locally that doesn’t contain animal products.

 5. Learn the local words for “Vegan” or “Vegetarian”.

 Some countries don’t recognize veganism the way we do here, so it helps to write down specifics in the local language such as: “no eggs dairy, meat, poultry, and seafood”.
 I find giving more details clears up any confusion.
 For example, many Asian countries think vegetarian food includes fish while poorer places may not understand avoiding fish or meat if it’s available.